Frank Stronach: Early life and family

-Frank and Elfriede Stronach have three grandchildren, Frank Walker and Nicole Walker who are Belinda Stronach’s children and Selena Stronach who is Andrew Stronach’s only child.

 Business career

 In 1956, Stronach started his first business, Multimatic Investments Ltd., in the old manufacturing district of Toronto.
 In 1969, his firm acquired its first automotive parts contract and merged with Magna Electronics.
-In 1973, the name was converted from Multimatic Investments Ltd to Magna International Ltd.
+In 1973, the company's name was changed from Multimatic Investments Ltd. to Magna International Ltd.

-Stronach, who is currently the non-executive chairman of Magna International, holds multiple-voting shares of the company, which gives him majority voting power over issues brought to shareholder vote.
-Although he controls the voting power among Magna's shareholders, Stronach owns only 4% of Magna's equity.
-His pay packages over the past few years have been between $30 and 50 million CAD.
-In October 2018, he sued the Stronach Group.
+He resigned as chairman of the board of Magna in May 2011 after approval of a $863-million (U.S.) deal to buy out the multiple voting shares with which he controlled the company.
+He no longer plays any role in the company.

-On 1 October 2018, he and his wife filed a lawsuit against their daughter Belinda, their grandchildren Nicole and Frank Walker, and Alon Ossip for failure to honour commitments regarding the management of The Stronach Group (TSG), from which Frank Stronach resigned as trustee in 2013 when he ran for office in Austria.[4]
-The settlement to the lawsuit was announced on August 13, 2020.
-As part of the settlement, Frank and Elfriede will assume full control and ownership of a stallion and breeding business, all farm operations in North America, and all European assets.
-Belinda Stronach retains full control of The Stronach Group’s horse racing, gaming, real estate and related assets.
+On October 1, 2018, he and his wife Elfriede filed a lawsuit against their daughter Belinda, their grandchildren Nicole and Frank Walker, and Alon Ossip for failure to honour commitments regarding the management of The Stronach Group (TSG), from which Stronach resigned in 2013 when he ran for office in Austria.[4]
+The Stronach Group is separate from Magna with thoroughbred horse racing and parimutuel gambling at its main areas of business.
+The settlement of the lawsuit was announced on August 13, 2020.
+As part of the settlement, Stronach and Elfriede will assume full control and ownership of a stallion and breeding business, all farm operations in North America, and all European assets.
+Belinda Stronach retains full control of The Stronach Group's horse racing, gaming, real estate and related assets.

-Activities in Austria

-In 1986, Stronach founded Magna Europa, with headquarters in Oberwaltersdorf, Lower Austria.
-He started to become a notable figure also in the Austrian public in the late 1990s.
-In 1997, he announced the project to build an amusement park in Ebreichsdorf, which would have included a giant globe representing the Earth that would have been 110 m high and visible from every point in the Viennese Basin.
-The project failed due to several public opposition.

-In 1998, Magna took over Steyr-Daimler-Puch.
-In the newly merged company Magna Steyr, he successfully prevented the establishment of works councils, in violation of Austrian labour law by reprimanding workers who were cooperating with unions.
-In 2003, Stronach also planned to take over VOEST, but this project failed.
-In 2004, a leisure center and the show jumping site Magna Racino were inaugurated at Ebreichsdorf.
+Other ventures by Stronach over the years include the "As Prime Minister, I Would…" symposium, the Fair Enterprise Institute think tank, the business magazine Vista, Frank's Energy Drink, and the beef ranch operations of Adena Farms.